-Further to Councillor Linda Maloney's passing Ria Groves advised Members that a vacancy from St Helens Metropolitan Borough Council district remained.
-Members were advised that it was hopeful that an update on who would be replacing Cllr Maloney could be presented to Members at the next Community Safety and Protection Committee on 30th January 2025.
+Ria Groves advised Members that the second vacancy from St Helens Metropolitan Borough Council. would be proposed to Members at the next Community Safety and Protection Committee on 30th January 2025.

-Additionally, Ria Groves proposed Councillor Jeanie Bell to be the representative to answer any questions on discharge of functions for Merseyside Fire and Rescue Authority on behalf of St Helens Metropolitan Borough Council, a role previously provided by Councillor Maloney.
+Due to Councillor Linda Maloney's passing, Ria Groves proposed Councillor Jeanie Bell to be the representative to answer any questions on discharge of functions for Merseyside Fire and Rescue Authority for St Helens Metropolitan Borough Council.